stefanocovino/PValue.jl/docs/src/index.md

-# pValue.jl
+# PValue.jl

-Documentation for pValue.jl
+Documentation for PValue.jl

 A set of sparse julia functions for computing p-values in a "frequentist" or "Bayesian" scenario.